davelively14/dialyzer_actions/README.md

 # DialyzerActions

 Just a demo to show how to setup dialyzer checks with cache via GitHub Actions.

+Just adding a line here to show what happens when nothing changes that would invalidate the cache.

 ## Learn more